 - Sound Defect: The radio play is full of this.
 After a while they simply try their best to work with it.Morgan (as narrator): "Church bells began to ring..."Ethan's cell phone starts ringingMorgan (as narrator): "...they were cellular church bells..."

-- Spiritual Successor: The show Fries With That - same production company, same network (YTV still airs re-runs in pretty good timeslots), and one of the same leads.
+- Spiritual Successor: The show Fries With That - same production company, same network (YTV still airs re-runs in pretty good timeslots), also based on a Québec sitcom (in its case, Une grenade avec ça?) and one of the same leads.
 The acting and writing styles are virtually identical.
 To his credit though, the returning actor, who plays George in Radio Active, plays a very different character (more an Ethan/Roger type).